luiscruz/course_sustainableSE/2026/p1_measuring_software/g15_zip_comparison.md

 We pitted three widely-used tools against each other: 7-Zip (LZMA2), gzip (DEFLATE), and Zstandard (zstd), and measured the energy each consumed across a range of realistic workloads.
 The answer turned out to be more interesting than "tool X wins."
 It depends almost entirely on *what* you're compressing, and the reasons why reveal something fundamental about how these algorithms work.

 All scripts, raw data, and analysis code are available in our [replication package](https://github.com/prajusth/SSE_P1).
-We've deliberately only included relavant graphs and results for readability's sake.
+We've deliberately only included relevant graphs and results for readability's sake.
 The complete set of results and graphs can be found in the `results` directory in our [replication package](https://github.com/prajusth/SSE_P1).

 ## The setup